-- I have read the FBISD Fine Arts Program Handbook and Campus Addenda. - I have read the rules and expectations for the course and I agree to abide by them. - I realize that my failure to abide by the regulations or to carry out my responsibilities may result in my suspension or immediate dismissal from the course. - I also understand by not signing the handbook, I am waiving my rights to any and all participation with the instructional program including any after-school activities and may forfeit enrollment in the course.
+- I have read the FBISD Fine Arts Program Handbook and Campus Addenda. - I have read the rules and expectations for the course, and I agree to abide by them. - I realize that my failure to abide by the regulations or to carry out my responsibilities may result in my suspension or immediate dismissal from the course. - I also understand by not signing the handbook, I am waiving my rights to any and all participation with the instructional program including any after-school activities and may forfeit enrollment in the course.

 Student Name:

 (Print)

 Student Signature: Date:

-PARENT/GUARDIAN

-I acknowledge receiving and reviewing the rules, regulation student's participation in the Fine Arts instructional program will need my assistance in time management and schedulir participate in rehearsals, practices, and performances for this behavior will be setting the example for their school, our com- .
-I also realize that ng.
-I hereby give co s FBISD Fine Arts pr my student consequently onsent for my student to ogram, and I realize their
+student's participation in the F will need my assistance in tim participate in rehearsals, practi iewing the rules, regulations, guidelines, and procedures governing my e Arts instructional program.
+I also realize that my student consequently management and scheduling.
+I hereby give consent for my student to es, and performances for this FBISD Fine Arts program, and I realize their uple for their school, our community, and my family.

 Parent/Guardian Name:

-(Print)
+Parent/Guardian (Print)

-Parent/Guardian Signature: Date:
+Signature: Date:

 Home/Cell Phone: Work Phone:

 Email:

-Check below if you would like to be a parent volunteer:
+Check below if you would like t be a parent volunteer:

-I would be willing to help chaperone events and trips 5.
+I would be willing to he chaperone events and trips.

-I would be willing to help in other ways (e.g., uniform n fitting, props, pair nting, snacks, etc.)
+I would be willing to h p in other ways (e.g., uniform fitting, props, painting, snacks, etc.)

-PERMISSION TO USE PHOTOS FOR PROGRAM SOCIAL N MEDIA SITES

-Sometimes we like to feature our student members participal activities on Social Media sites for purpose of promoting the purpose and the program website.
-Signing this will give us those particular sites. program.
-This may i nclude Facebook, Twitter,
+PERMISSION TO USE PHOTOS FOR PROGRAM SOCIAL MEDIA SITES Sometimes we like to feature our student members participating in rehearsals, performances, and other activities on Social Media sites for purpose of promoting the program.
+This may include Facebook, Twitter, Instagram and the program website.
+Signing this will give us your consent to use your student's photo on those particular sites.

 Parent/Guardian Signature: Date:

+76

-EXHIBIT C - Emergency Contact Form Band & Dance
+EXHIBIT B - Emergency Contact Form

-Fort Bend ISD

-Emergency Contact Form High School Band & Dance
+Fort Bend ISD Emergency Contact Form Fine Arts Department